mjasny/distexprunner/README.md

   --compatibility-mode  Activate compatibiliy mode for class x(experiment.Base) --slack-webhook SLACK_WEBHOOK
-                        Notify to slack when execution finishes
+                        Notify to slack when execution finishes --progress            Display progressbar, but disables logging --log LOG             Log into file
 ```

 - `experiment` Used to search for experiments
 - `--resume` In case of interruption, only runs experiments which are not present in file `.distexprunner`
 - `--slack-webhook` if supplied a notification is sent to the channel after all experiments are run (see: https://api.slack.com/tutorials/slack-apps-hello-world)
+- `--progress` Displays a progressbar, but needs to completely disable logging output.
+Therefore use in conjuncition with `--log`
+- `--log` Appends all logging output in addition to stdout into a file.

 ## Server